 Question: "How can I become more motivated for soul winning?"

 Answer: Being motivated for soul winning is a good thing, but we must define some terms first.
-“Soul winning” is a metaphor for evangelism, or witnessing.
+Soul winning is a metaphor for evangelism, or witnessing.
 As such, this is a good thing to pursue.
 The Bible calls us to evangelize.
 Evangelism is at the heart of the Great Commission (Matthew 28:19–20).
 Christians are called to be witnesses of their faith to a watching world (Acts 1:8).
-In fact, the word “martyr” comes from the Greek word for “witness.”
+In fact, the word martyr comes from the Greek word for “witness.”
 Early Christians were often put to death for their “witness” to Christ.
-Clearly these people were so motivated for winning souls that they gave their lives to that cause.
+Clearly, these people were so motivated for winning souls that they gave their lives to that cause.

 Persuasion takes on a very different form.
 In persuasion, one person is engaged in an effort to change the mind of another person to a particular point of view.
-It’s not uncommon in persuasion to alter, or re-package, the message to make it more appealing to others.
+It’s not uncommon in persuasion to alter or re-package the message to make it more appealing to others.
 In persuasion, the most important thing isn’t the truth of the message, but the individual’s response to that message.

 If soul winning is a product of our own individual effort, instead a work of the Holy Spirit (2 Thessalonians 2:13), then evangelism becomes our persuasive effort.
-The goal of soul winning becomes making sure we get someone to come to that moment of decision and accept Christ into their lives.
-One may ask: “What is the problem with that?”
+The goal of soul winning becomes making sure we get someone to come to that moment of decision and accept Christ into his life.
+One may ask, “What is the problem with that?”
 If the goal of evangelism is getting people to that moment of choice, then there is every temptation to “do whatever it takes” to make that happen.
 This mindset has led to the very thing that characterizes the various “church growth” movements, such as the seeker-sensitive movement or the emergent movement, that seek to make Christianity more relevant and appealing to a modern world.
 On the surface, this sounds good and noble, but at what cost?
 The Bible says that it is the gospel that has the power of salvation and we are not to be ashamed of it (Romans 1:16–17).
 We need to avoid the persuasion paradigm and get back to a witness paradigm, one in which the truth of the gospel is faithfully proclaimed.